 The HKIS Language Arts program develops the skills and strategies of reading, writing, speaking and listening needed for living literate lives.
-We follow the Workshop Model utilizing Units of Study in Reading and Writing from the Teachers' College Reading and Writing Project at Columbia University, which helps students become successful independent readers and writers.
-In Reading Workshop, students are explicitly taught the strategies and habits of proficient readers through brief mini-lessons followed by independent reading time.
-During independent reading time, students practice the skills they have learned through reading a wide variety of books at their reading levels and of personal interest.
-Also during this time, teachers meet with students to confer individually or in small groups to help them advance their skills and grow as readers.
-Likewise, in Writing Workshop, students learn to reflect upon their experiences as they collect their ideas in writers' notebooks and plan, draft, revise, edit and publish pieces across genres such as personal narratives, memoirs, poetry, informational texts, and opinion or persuasive essays.
+We have developed Language Arts Units of study which explicitly teach the strategies and habits of proficient readers through brief mini-lessons followed by time for small group differentiated instruction.
+Likewise, through writing units of study, students learn to reflect upon their own experiences as they plan, draft, revise, edit and publish pieces across genres such as personal narratives, memoirs, poetry, informational texts, and opinion or persuasive essays.
 Word study and learning the conventions of academic writing are also part of language arts instruction.